LazyAir/CIKM15/README.md

 Please cite this work if either the datasets or the executive files are used by your works.

 Datasets: they are in the folder "data".
-Programs: the executive files for the platforms linux, mac and windows are in the root directory.
+Programs: the executive files for the platforms Linux, mac and windows are in the root directory.
 The file "libstdc++-6.dll" is a library maybe required by PDFSLogNormal_windows.exe.
 The outputs of the programs will be stored in the folder "res-log".

 Currently, we have not released the source code for the executive files.
 If you are really interested in developing your algorithm based on our algorithms, please contact us in private.